jscript-panel/jscript-panel.github.io/docs/gallery/spectrogram-seekbar.md

 For obvious reasons, only local files with a known length are supported.

-!!! note
-	As of component version `3.2.23`, cue sheets are supported.

 ## Setup
 You can download ffmpeg from here.